 Although we are immensely proud of our heritage, we are also looking to the future.
 With Coventry’s City of Culture year (2021) fast approaching, we would like to take every opportunity to reach out to the community and introduce everyone to some of the greatest music on the planet, whether as audience or performers.

 Singing, particularly as part of a group is immensely enjoyable.
 We all love the challenge of learning new works and revisiting old favourites.
 And it’s not all about the singing – we are quite a sociable bunch too.
 If you feel tempted to join us, we would welcome you with open arms.
-You can come and try us out on Thursday evenings at 7:15 pm (Choir) and Monday evenings at 8:15 pm (Singers) at Quinton Park Baptist Church Hall in Cheylesmore.
+You can come and try us out on Thursday evenings (no commitment) at 7:15 pm (Main Choir) and Monday evenings at 8:15 pm (Singers) at Quinton Park Baptist Church Hall in Cheylesmore.